EconomyLens.com

 US President Donald Trump's global tariffs have attracted legal challenges that are now before the Supreme Court. ©AFP

-Washington (AFP) – A majority of US Supreme Court justices appeared deeply skeptical of the legality behind a swath of Donald Trump’s tariffs, as they heard a landmark case on Wednesday that could uphold — or upend — the president’s economic agenda.
-Billions of dollars in customs revenue and a key lever in Trump’s trade wars are at stake, as the conservative-dominated panel once again grappled with the Republican’s attempts to expand presidential powers.
+Washington (AFP) – A majority of US Supreme Court justices appeared deeply skeptical of the legality behind a swath of Donald Trump’s tariffs as they heard a landmark case Wednesday that could uphold — or upend — the president’s economic agenda.
+Billions of dollars in customs revenue and a key lever in Trump’s trade wars are at stake as the conservative-dominated panel again grappled with the Republican’s attempts to expand presidential powers.

 Related

-Businesses, lawmakers, and former US officials filed around 40 legal briefs against the president’s global tariffs, while only a few briefs supported his actions.
-Although Trump’s tariffs have not sparked widespread inflation, companies and particularly small firms say they bear the brunt of higher import costs.
-Lawyers note that if the top court finds Trump’s global tariffs illegal, the government can tap other laws to impose up to 15 percent tariffs for 150 days, while pursuing pathways for more lasting duties.
-Countries that have already struck tariff deals with Trump may therefore prefer not to reopen negotiations.
+Josh Lipsky of the Atlantic Council noted that even as justices were skeptical, they appeared concerned about fallout from overruling the tariffs.
+“How do the refunds work?”
+Lipsky asked.
+“What does this mean for the president’s foreign policy ability to negotiate deals?”
+Although Trump’s tariffs have not sparked widespread inflation, companies say they bear the brunt of higher import costs.
+Lawyers noted that if the top court finds Trump’s global tariffs illegal, the government can tap other laws to temporarily impose up to 15-percent duties while pursuing pathways for more lasting levies.
+Countries that have already struck deals with Trump may therefore prefer not to reopen negotiations.

 © 2024 AFP